 I am an Interior designer that knows the value of a good lighting plan.
 So many times I ask my clients about their lighting design and they tell me not to worry because their architect has done a plan.
 The example below is an actual lighting legend I received in a set of architectural plans, which is typical.

-To a layperson, you would think you have the lighting covered but, in fact this legend has no specifications to the type of fixture or the lamp being placed into the fixture, it is just a legend of lighting symbols.
+To a layperson, you would think you have the lighting covered but, in fact, this legend has no specifications for the type of fixture or the lamp being placed into the fixture, it is just a legend of lighting symbols.
 Why is this important?
 Because each lamp comes with measured beam spreads and candlepower that will determine how the light will hit the space.
 A true lighting plan is mathematically formulated to fit the space.

 (EXAMPLE OF A TYPICAL LIGHTING LEGEND THAT COMES IN A SET OF PLANS)

-In the example above the home lighting legend has no specifications.
+In the example above the home, lighting legend has no specifications.
 This example only shows lighting symbols, which means there was not a formulated lighting design.
 It is left wide open for interpretation.
-Below is an example of a TRUE LIGHTING LEGEND, listing the fixture and the lamps, leaving no question as to what is to be placed in fixture for proper formulation of light.
+Below is an example of a TRUE LIGHTING LEGEND, listing the fixture and the lamps, leaving no question as to what is to be placed in the fixture for proper formulation of light.